 After an enriching day of wonder the day before, resume your journey towards a must-see activity: a visit to the Zoo sauvage de Saint-Félicien.

 As soon as you arrive at the zoo, plan to watch the multi-sensory film that will immerse you in the boreal forest and is a perfect introduction to the day.
-Afterwards, discover the animals and the different sectors of the animal park.
-Don't forget to take a tour of the nature trail where the animals roam freely in their natural habitat while you are on the train.
+Afterwards, discover the all animals throughout the different sectors of the zoo.
+Don't forget to take a tour of the nature trail where the animals roam freely in their natural habitat while you watch from the train.
 Fun for the whole family!
-Psitt...
-As soon as you arrive you may spot a new rare species... the life-size Phil (#suivezlephil).
+Pssst...
+As soon as you arrive, you may spot a new rare species... the life-size Phil (#suivezlephil).

 Tip from the guide: a full day goes by so quickly at the zoo.
 For your dinner, there is a restaurant on site.

 Finally, we move northeast to enjoy a good night's sleep in one of the accommodations offered in Dolbeau-Mistassini.
-Between inns, lodges, motels, chalets and campgrounds, the choice is vast.
+Between inns, lodges, motels, chalets and campgrounds, the choices are vast.
 Discover them here.

 For those who plan to be in the area for a few days, this route is ideal.
-However, if you have a little more time, you can continue your tour of the lake by going to the Parc de la Caverne Trou de la fée in Desbiens or to the Village historique de Val-Jalbert, in Chambord.
+However, if you have a little more time, you can continue your tour of the lake by going to the Parc le Trou de la Fée in Desbiens or to the Village historique de Val-Jalbert, in Chambord.
 These are two must-see attractions in Saguenay-Lac-Sain-Jean!

-The itinerary is on its way out, but the region still has a ton of activities to offer you.
-Want to continue your adventures in the region?
+This itinerary is at its end, but the region still has a ton of activities to offer.
+Would you like to continue your adventures in the region?
 Check out the other itineraries to discover a multitude of summer activities that will make you want to stay even longer on vacation in Saguenay-Lac-Saint-Jean.